What is psychosis?

 Psychosis is not a diagnosis, but rather a symptom of several psychiatric illnesses.
 Individuals experiencing psychosis may have trouble distinguishing which of their perceptions and thoughts are real and which are not.
 They often see, hear, smell or believe things that other people do not, or have persistent thoughts, behaviors, or emotions that are inconsistent with what other people experience in the same environment or situation.

-Psychosis can be associated with many different diagnoses and illnesses including schizophrenia, schizoaffective disorder, bipolar illness, and even depression.
+Psychosis can be associated with many diagnoses and illnesses, including:

 A first episode of psychosis typically occurs in adolescence or early adulthood, and prevalence rates are similar for males and females.
 About 3% of all young people will experience a psychotic episode.
 Like many psychiatric symptoms, psychosis occurs in episodes, usually with periods of time in between with few or no symptoms.

 Like many mental illnesses, researchers point to a stress-diathesis model, or stress-vulnerability model, to explain the cause of psychosis.
 Some individuals may possess a genetic vulnerability, but whether or not they develop symptoms, and to what extent, depends on environmental factors like exposure to trauma, stress, alcohol or substance use, nutrition, infections, injuries, or other medical illnesses.

 - delusions or fixed false beliefs

 - receiving messages from the entertainment or news you consume or your environment

 - believing that people or organizations are out to get you